 In the last 20 years, 2023 saw the most amount of billion-dollar disasters with 28 declared, most of which being severe storms.
 Yet it was 2017 that had the biggest economic impact, with a whopping $392 billion worth of damage from storms, cyclones, and flooding, among other natural events.

-As of July 2024, we have already witnessed 19 disasters costing over a billion in damages.
-This already puts 2024 joint 4th over the last 20 years with the highest number of expensive disasters declared.
+In 2024 we witnessed 27 disasters costing over a billion in damages.
+This puts 2024 joint 4th over the last 20 years with the highest number of expensive disasters declared.
+The most devastating natural disaster of 2024 was Hurricane Helene, a Category 4 storm with winds reaching 140 mph.
+It claimed 219 lives and caused an estimated $78.7 billion in damages.

 Total Billion-Dollar Disasters by State

-In the last 20 years, we’ve seen 284 billion dollar disasters, affecting all states with the exception of D.C.
-Texas is the most affected state, having seen 144 billion dollar disasters since 2004.
-This is followed by Georgia (98), Illinois (96), Missouri (91), and Oklahoma (89).
+In the last 20 years, we’ve seen 286 billion-dollar disasters, affecting all states with the exception of D.C.
+Texas is the most affected state, having seen 147 billion dollar disasters since 2004.
+This is followed by Georgia (103), Illinois (98), Missouri (93), and Oklahoma (90).
 In general, severe storms are the most common cause of expensive and extensive damage, but there are clear geographical differences depending on where you live.
 States in the west and southwest regions suffer major drought and wildfire disasters.
 The northeast region suffers mainly from major winter storms.
 Hurricanes, tornados, and severe storms affect the Southeast more than any other disaster.

 How to Prepare Your Home For Natural Disasters